alessandrobrunoh/alessandrobrunoh/README.md

 ## 💭 Quote of the Moment

-> "In programming, the hard part isn't solving problems, but deciding what problems to solve." - Paul Graham
+> "The best error message is the one that never shows up." - Thomas Fuchs

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 21:08:11 UTC*
+*🤖 This profile was automatically updated on 2025-09-09 at 21:56:11 UTC*

+⭐ If you are interest to use the same script, watch the main repo [update-profile-stats-script](https://github.com/alessandrobrunoh/update-profile-stats-script).
+Don't forget to leave a little star.